 He also recommends picking up a copy of SweetSingletrack.
 He calls it “the definitive guide for the close to 1,000 kilometres of trails in the south Okanagan.”

-A favourite of locals is the climb up Green Mountain Road towards Apex Mountain Resort.
+One of the local favourite bike rides in the South Okanagan is the climb up Green Mountain Road towards Apex Mountain Resort.
 With a map and a sense of adventure you can explore the side roads – particularly Shingle Creek Road – and do a loop to return to Penticton.
+Look out for wild horses.
+I obviously saw these wild horses in winter but you might see them at any time of the year.

 Special biking events in the South Okanagan in May

-In May the annual Giant’s Head Grind, spearheaded by Ellen Walker-Matthews is happening.
+In May check out the annual Giant’s Head Grind, spearheaded by Ellen Walker-Matthews.
 Ellen organized the event to honour the memory of her son Christopher Walker who died of colon cancer at 29.
 As she says “it’s a great way to keep her son close in a way that’s very positive.”